 The renovation project

 The Museo degli Innocenti reopened in 2016, after the completion of an ambitious project of restoration and renovation designed by Ipostudio Architetti.
-The renovation comprised a complete redesign of the museum’s interior spaces, a new entrance, a revised circulation system including a new staircase and an elevator, the opening of the basement to the public, new conference and service spaces, the creation of a panoramic cafe in the rooftop loggia, and innovative exhibition systems and fit-outs for the museum’s historical and art galleries.
+The renovation comprised a complete redesign of the museum’s interior spaces, a new entrance, a revised circulation system including a new staircase and an elevator, the opening of the basement to the public, new conference and service spaces, the creation of a panoramic cafe in the rooftop loggia, and innovative exhibition systems and fit-outs for the museum’s galleries.

-For the historical exhibition, Ipostudio conceived some ingenious solutions, such as a large curved filing cabinet which contains small objects and ornaments mothers’ left with the infants they were abandoning to help them identify them in the future.
+For the historical exhibition, Ipostudio conceived some ingenious solutions, such as a large curved filing cabinet that contains small objects and ornaments mothers’ left with the infants they were abandoning to help them identify them in the future.